Linda M. LeMura

-Linda M. LeMura (born April 25, 1960) is an American scientist and academic who is the current and 14th President of Le Moyne College in Syracuse, New York, the youngest of the 27 Jesuit colleges and universities in the United States.
+Linda M. LeMura (born April 25, 1960) is an American physiologist who has been the president of Le Moyne College in Syracuse, New York, since 2014.
 She is the first female layperson to be named the president of a Jesuit institution of higher education in the world.

 Prior to being appointed president in 2014, LeMura served Le Moyne as the provost and vice president for academic affairs from 2007 to 2014 and dean of the College of Arts and Sciences from 2003 to 2007.
 Previously, she was professor, research scientist, and graduate program director of the Departments of Biology and Allied Health Sciences and Exercise Physiology at Bloomsburg University of Pennsylvania.

 Early life and education

 LeMura grew up in Syracuse, New York, as one of six siblings of Italian immigrant parents.
 She graduated from Bishop Grimes High School in Syracuse where she was a three-sport athlete and an honors student.
 A first-generation college student, LeMura received a Bachelor of Science, summa cum laude, from Niagara University with majors in biology and education.
 In subsequent study at Syracuse University, she received an M.S. in 1983 and a Ph.D. in 1987 in applied physiology.